penguinnick/Herd_Demography/README.md

 rm(sheep.param.props, goat.param.props, Baseline.offtake)
 ```

+The example above creates a list of parameter tables for each offtake
+strategy for both goats and sheep with varying fertility and mortality
+parameters for a single year.
+In the next part, these tables will be
+used to simulate environmental variation over multiple years.

 # Part II - Simulating Environmental Variation

 In the previous chunk, the function `build.param()` was run to produce a